 Publications in Progress

-- “Chinese Youth and Alternative Narratives of Volunteering” – "Revise and Resubmit" at a leading China Studies journal
+- “Chinese Youth and Alternative Narratives of Volunteering” – Conditional Acceptance at China Information

 - “A Tale of Two Laws: How Globalization Matters for Civil Society in an Authoritarian State” – Article in Preparation

 - Lai, Weijun, Jiangang Zhu, Lin Tao, and Anthony J. Spires.
 2015.
 “Bounded by the State: Government Priorities and the Development of Private Philanthropic Foundations in China,” The China Quarterly, vol. 224, pp. 1083-1092.

 - Spires, Anthony J. 2015.
 Book Review of Jennifer Ryan, Lincoln C. Chen, and Tony Saich (eds.), “Philanthropy for Health in China,” The China Quarterly, vol. 222, pp. 567-569.

 - Spires, Anthony J., Lin Tao, and Kin-man Chan.
 2014.
 “Societal Support for China’s Grassroots NGOs: Evidence from Yunnan, Guangdong, and Beijing.”
 The China Journal, no. 71, pp. 65-90.